This article may contain affiliate links. You can see our disclaimer here.

 Kohunlich Mayan Ruins

-This is a smaller ruin in the southern Yucatan so I wasn’t going to give it much attention, but the Temple of Masks is interesting to see.
-Plus, when we visited this ruin in July with friends, we were the only ones here.
-It’s amazing to visit an archeological site like this with the freedom to roam at your pace, explore the ruins and the huge cohune palms that surround the buildings.
+This is a smaller ruin in the southern Yucatan so I wasn’t going to give it much attention, but the Temple of Masks is really amazing.
+Plus, when I visited this ruin in July with friends, we were the only ones here.
+It’s amazing to visit an archeological site like this with the freedom to roam at your pace and explore the ruins.

-The palms are the things that we talk about most from this ruin.
-Their fronds almost hitting the ground from the large height they originate from.
+Equally as impressive were the huge cohune palms, their fronds almost hitting the ground from the large height they originate from.
 You do need a car to get to Kohunlich.
 The ruins are located down a dirt road 5 miles (15 min by car) from the turnoff at Hwy 186.
 There are restrooms located on site next to the ticket office.